tmhglnd/vowel-formants-graph/README.md

 # vowel-formants-graph

 An exploration of different vowel formant datasets with interactive synthesis in p5.
 I also constructed a combined json file from the various datasets that, in my opinion, have the best sounding formants which give a good representation of the possible vowel sounds.
 This is all done by ear though, corrections/suggestions are more than welcome!
 The set is named `formants-constructed.json`.
-You are welcome to also pull-request your own datasets in the same format as the others and include them in the code!
+You are welcome to also pull-request your own datasets in the same format as the others, include them in the code and also add the original source in the `charts` folder.

 ## please contribute your sets!